jara001/f1tenth-rules/rules_v3.md

 ~~Both competing cars start from the same starting line used in the qualifications.~~

+_Note: Add 'starting positions: pole position? until second corner, start is repeated on crash'_

-Both competing cars start for the same starting line.
+- Both competing cars start for the same starting line.

-    The teams will start side-by-side seperated by one car width (30cm) from each other.
+    - The teams will start side-by-side seperated by one car width (30cm) from each other.
-    For the first round, the team that ranked higher in qualifications chooses the starting position (left or right).
+    - For the first round, the team that ranked higher in qualifications chooses the starting position (left or right).
 The other team starts on the opposite side.
-    In the second round, the teams switch sides.
+    - In the second round, the teams switch sides.
 The team that started on the left side in the first round starts on the right side in the second round.
-    Should a third round be necessary, a coin flip will determine the starting position.
+    - Should a third round be necessary, a coin flip will determine the starting position.
 The team that ranked higher in qualifications will call the coin flip (i.e heads or tails).
 The team that wins the coin flip chooses the starting position.

+_TODO: How the race starts._

-Overtaking may be carried out on either the right or the left.
+- Overtaking may be carried out on either the right or the left.

-As opposed to time trials, no reconfiguration is allowed during the race, except after a crash, as described below.
+- As opposed to time trials, no reconfiguration is allowed during the race, except after a crash, as described below.

-Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.
+- Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.

+_TODO: Rework following part._

-Collisions are judged by the referees.
+- Collisions are judged by the referees.

-    Collisions with track boundaries do not stop the race.
+    - Collisions with track boundaries do not stop the race.
 The team that crashed into the track boundary must fix the track and place the car at the location of the crash.
 The opponent is allowed to continue.
 The crashed team bears the burden of the time spent on fixing the track and placing the car.
-    Light side-bumps and slow-speed nudges are not penalized and do not stop the race.
+    - Light side-bumps and slow-speed nudges are not penalized and do not stop the race.
-    High-impact crashes that result in the displacement of one or both cars on crash result in a stoppage of the race.
+    - High-impact crashes that result in the displacement of one or both cars on crash result in a stoppage of the race.
-    If a car crashes into the opponent, the referees will judge which car is at fault.
+    - If a car crashes into the opponent, the referees will judge which car is at fault.
-    Both cars will be restarted at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
+    - Both cars will be restarted at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
-    A crash is not considered a warning unless judged by the referees.
+    - A crash is not considered a warning unless judged by the referees.
-    Crashes that result in a warning include but are not limited to "malicious" crashes where the autonomous car did not attempt to slow down or steer away from the opponent.
+    - Crashes that result in a warning include but are not limited to "malicious" crashes where the autonomous car did not attempt to slow down or steer away from the opponent.
-    Under special circumstances, the referees may decide to give a warning to a team with the option of stopping the race to address the issue.
+    - Under special circumstances, the referees may decide to give a warning to a team with the option of stopping the race to address the issue.
 The team has a maximum of 5 minutes to fix the issue and resume the race.
-    After 3 warnings, the team is disqualified and the opponent automatically wins.
+    - After 3 warnings, the team is disqualified and the opponent automatically wins.
-    If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before the restart (i.e the at-fault car is placed 3 meters behind the other car).
+    - If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before the restart (i.e the at-fault car is placed 3 meters behind the other car).

 **Tournament type**

+_Note: This will be merged into tournament types._

 The head-to-head race will be organized as a double-elimination tournament with two brackets seeded by results of the qualification.